chibike/PDE4833-Robotics-Project/README.md

 2. Your computer is connected to the same network switch/router as Baxter
 3. You have updated the `your_ip` field in baxter_ws/baxter.sh

-If using a virtual machine, you should activate NAT Bridge connection for your LAN port
+If using a **virtual machine**, you should activate NAT Bridge connection for your LAN port

 ### Launching ROS
 ```